6 Bowling Movies That Will Make You Laugh

 "The Flintstones" (1994)

-1960s, and Fred Flintstone (John Goodman — sense a pattern in bowling movies?) is an earnest employee of Slate and Company where he mines rock.
+This movie is based on the cartoon series of the 1960s, and Fred Flintstone (John Goodman -- sense a pattern in bowling movies?) is an earnest employee of Slate and Company where he mines rock.
 Fred is contemplating his life and career while bowling with buddy Barney Rubble (Rick Moranis) and he realizes that he should get a promotion.
 When the promotion comes through, Fred ends up forgetting his good friend Barney and being manipulated by an unscrupulous Slate executive.
 The choice of Goodman is a good one, because his characters never seem to understand the consequences of his actions.
 Goodman's portrayal of the boobish caveman is a natural and it comes with a lot of laughs.